At Wibsey Primary School we regard the safeguarding of children to be of great importance.

 The following staff have received required Child Protection Training for Safeguarding Leads in School:

-- Mrs Smith – Assistant headteacher for Inclusion DESIGNATED SAFEGUARDING LEAD
+- Mrs Wright – Pastoral Leader DESIGNATED SAFEGUARDING LEAD

 - Mr Cooper – Head teacher DEPUTY DESIGNATED SAFEGUARDING LEAD

-- Mrs Yates – Deputy Head Teacher NAMED PERSON
+- Mrs Yates – Deputy Head Teacher DEPUTY DESIGNATED SAFEGUARDING LEAD

 - Mr Harvey – Behaviour Mentor NAMED PERSON

-In addition, all staff receive refresher Safeguarding Training annually.
+In addition, all staff receive refresher Safeguarding Training annually including on the updated Keeping Children Safe In Education.
 All staff who are new to Wibsey Primary receive safeguarding training as part of their induction package in order to ensure they can recognise signs and symptoms of abuse and report using our agreed procedures.

 Where national issues come to the fore, whole school staff training is put in place, for example around the PREVENT agenda or around online safety.